Secure website matters

 If you are running a blog collecting email addresses for your email list, it is also your duty to make sure that none of those email addresses end up in the wrong hands too.

-Regardless of which type of website you have designed or plan to develop, you need to make sure that your users are not subjected to threats of any kind.
+Regardless of which type of website you have designed or plan to website design, you need to make sure that your users are not subjected to threats of any kind.
 Even just having an insecure platform with no data collection requires security.
 If you don’t have it in place site visitors could end up getting viruses indirectly through your website.

-Enhance Your Website with Anti-Malware CyberSecurity
+Secure Your Website with Anti-Malware CyberSecurity

 You don’t just need to install SSL certification on your site to make sure that it is secure for both you and your users, there are extra steps you can take that will lock things down even further.